The Imposter Syndrome Intensive

 In a single focused day, we identify the root cause of the imposter syndrome and help your brain reprocess it so that it stops getting in the way of your present-day business decisions.

-ART uses guided eye movements — similar to what your brain does naturally during deep sleep — to access and update these stored experiences.
+We use guided eye movements — similar to what your brain does naturally during deep sleep — to access and update these stored experiences.

 You don't need to talk through details, and you don't need months of sessions to see tangible, long-term change.